Guyverix/Vigilare-NMS-GUI/README.md

 $apiHostname="FQDN of the API server";                // Caution, DNS failures will make this choke, duh!
 $apiUrl= $apiHttp . $apiHostname;                     // Complete URL minus port number
 $apiPort=8002;                                        // Port API is listening on.
 Do not use less than 1024 due to scanners easily finding this port
+$apiKey ='82f758fa-fdf8-4f22-a1a8-276c95b4570a';      // Created with uuidgen :)  Should match api key in api if same host, added to api_auth_keys in settings.php otherwise

 /*
 // These should not be needed for V1.
 V2 may leverage these to "bless" the UI in even talking to the API server.
-$apiKey ='82f758fa-fdf8-4f22-a1a8-276c95b4570a';      // Created with uuidgen :)  Should match api key in api if same host
-$apiUser="apiUser";                                   // Alternate auth if key is borked or redis oos (maybe?)
+$apiUser="apiUser";                                   // Alternate auth if key is borked or redis oos (maybe? unused currently)
-$apiPass="apiPass";                                   // alternate auth if key is borked or redis oos (maybe?)
+$apiPass="apiPass";                                   // alternate auth if key is borked or redis oos (maybe? unused currently)
 */